eclipse-archived/ceylon-lang.org/documentation/1.1/reference/operator/measured-range.md

 # #{page.title_md}

-The *segmented range* operator creates a `Range` from its endpoints.
+The *measured range* operator creates a `Range` from a starting point and a length.

 ## Usage